Detangle & Maintain Your Weave

 Another good comb pick is The Evolve Volumizing Comb it increases volume and detangles relaxed and natural hair, it works even better for the weave and is $2.29 at Target.

-However, it is best to use on dry hair extensions after hair has been detangled with a comb to distribute oils and finish detangling those last few kinks and knots.
+However, it is best to use on dry hair extensions after detangling your hair with a comb to distribute oils and finish detangling those last few kinks and knots.